Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatementAsync.md

 ## Creating Spark statements

-To create statements within a session call `StartCreateSparkStatement`, passing in both the statements details in a `SparkStatementOptions` along with the ID of the session and then wait for the operation to be complete.
+To create statements within a session call `StartCreateSparkStatementAsync`, passing in both the statements details in a `SparkStatementOptions` along with the ID of the session and then wait for the operation to be complete.

 ```C# Snippet:CreateSparkStatementAsync
 SparkStatementOptions sparkStatementRequest = new SparkStatementOptions